-With more than $50mm in initial commitments, the fund will provide low-interest loans and free business support to the smallest of small businesses across the south — most with fewer than 10 employees.
-In this discussion, several partners in the fund’s launch discuss the role of community lenders and investors in supporting traditionally underinvested communities and their learnings from the launch of this first-of-its-kind fund.
+With more than $50 million in initial commitments, the fund will provide low-interest loans and free business support to the smallest of small businesses across the south — most with fewer than 10 employees.
+In this SPECTRUM21 discussion, several partners in the fund’s launch discussed the role of community lenders and investors in supporting traditionally underinvested communities and their learnings from the launch of this first-of-its-kind fund.

 The speakers were Beth Bafford, VP, Syndications & Strategy at Calvert Impact Capital, Paul Quintero, President & CEO at Ascendus, James Bason, President & CEO at TruFund Financial Services, and Sarah Beth Gehl, Research Director at The Southern Economic Advancement Project (SEAP).

 During the conversation, Bafford mentioned that the South has seen decades of disinvestment while at the same time having some of the fastest growing cities and communities in the United States.
 She said this situation provides an opportunity for the impact community to step in and provide support.